 Mux tracks every individual viewing session that happens on your platform.
 When a user has a question, or complains about performance, look them up by User ID and see a detailed timeline of what they experienced.

-experiment_name field, you can run controlled experiments to see how performance compares between two variants in an A/B test.
+Using the experiment_name field, you can run controlled experiments to see how performance compares between two variants in an A/B test.
 Try different player settings, encoding approaches, or page designs, and see how performance changes.

 Video delivery is complex.
 This means that whenever something goes wrong, there is always someone else to blame.
 An analytics platform like Mux gives you objective numbers from a neutral third party, which you can take to your vendors to get to the bottom of problems more quickly.